aptos-labs/developer-docs/docs/reference/glossary.md

 ### Version

 - A **version** is a sequentially increasing number that increments for every [transaction](#transaction).
+- On aptos, transactions are globally ordered and every transaction has a version (often called called “height” in blockchain literature.)
 - Transaction version 0 is the first transaction (genesis transaction), and a transaction version 100 is the 101st transaction in the blockchain.

 ## W